Skip to Content

 This devilled sausages recipe combines a couple of my favourite things, British bangers and old-school devilled sauce or gravy.

-My love of sausages goes back as long as I can remember, they appear here all of the time, I even have instructions for making homemade sausages.
+My love of sausages goes back as far as I can remember; they appear here all of the time, and I even have instructions for making homemade sausages.

-I think that they are gloriously versatile, I have them in everything from sausage curry to beef sausage tray bake and even a sausage hotpot.
+I think that they are gloriously versatile.
+I have them in everything from sausage curry and honey and mustard glazed sausages to beef sausage tray bake and even vegetarian Glamorgan sausages.

 The devilled sauce that I use in all of my devilled recipes is heavily influenced by one that appears in Mrs Beeton's Book of Household Management.
 The only cookbook that we had at home growing up!